karthiksreenivasanwork/KarthikSreenivasan.AngularExercises/README.md

     - Title Only Case: The first letter of each word is a capital letter.
     - Filter bad words: Censor the bad word with the first and the last characters still visible.
     - Camel case: The first letter of each word is a capital letter except for the first word.
+      - Please note that no spaces between words are allowed in the output.
-    - Reverse a string: Reverse each word in a sentence
+    - Reverse a string: Reverse each word in a sentence.

 6. **Exercise Name: Product Manager Tool**
   - Angular Concept: Component Interactions